 SET IT AND FORGET IT – Yep, just put all your ingredients in your slow cooker and let it do all the work.
-Most recipes are done in 4 hours on high and 8 hours on low (our preferred temperature for most recipes).
+Most recipes cook in 4 hours on high and 8 hours or less on low (our preferred temperature for most recipes).

 WORKS FOR MOST DIETS – Whether you’re eating a keto diet, like to eat vegetarian, or want to cut the fat, there are plenty of slow cooker healthy recipes to fit your lifestyle.

 MEAL PREP – Once you’re prepped your ingredients for your crockpot in the morning, you come home to a delicious meal that’s ready to eat.
 No snacking while dinner cooks!